Edward Maritime launches the Raptor for inland

 “As a small business, we have faced numerous challenges along the way,” adds McDonald.
 “However, we took a bold risk with the Raptor.
 With every ounce of resources we had, we poured our heart and soul into this project.
 We firmly believed that if the opportunities weren’t coming our way, we would create them ourselves.”

-During the construction of the Raptor, McDonald says the company encountered a financial setback, but was fortunate enough to have the hull 90% completed.
+During the construction of the Raptor 1, McDonald says the company encountered a financial setback, but was fortunate enough to have the hull 90% completed.
 “We began pre-advertising the vessel as a unique, one-of-a-kind offering for inland needs.
 It was during this time that Cycle Construction LLC, based in Kenner, La., reached out to us with a keen interest in our vessel.

 “A few days later, the owner and project manager visited our facility, and after showcasing our hull, we signed a contract.
 Finally, we were able to secure the funds necessary to complete the construction of the Raptor.
 Cycle Construction truly saved Edward Maritime, and we are incredibly grateful to them.”